gnapoles/lstcn/README.md

 ## Example Usage

-The syntax for the usage of LSTCN is similar to the one of scikit-learn library.
+The syntax for the usage of LSTCN is compatible with scikit-learn library.

 ### Training